vzhufk/carl/README.md

 npm run start
 ```
 ### :construction_worker: How to customize:
 Ugh.
-TO make some changes in responses nd training process just opne folder: `lib/manager/train/`.
+To make some changes in responses and training process just open folder: `lib/manager/train/`.
-And dowhatever you want to.
+And do whatever you want to.
 Just dont mess it up.